 Hegel's Immaculate Concepts?

 Now this excuse might work with theorists like Smith or Ricardo, but it can't work with Hegel.
 Not only did he live in politically backward Germany, where there was no such revolutionary bourgeois class, his ideas represented both a continuation of ruling-class thought and a throwback to earlier mystical views of nature and society.
-[On this, see Essay Twelve Part Five and Essay Fourteen Part One (summaries here and here).]
+[On that, see Essay Twelve Part Five and Essay Fourteen Part One (summaries here and here).]

 Moreover, by no stretch of the imagination were Hegel's ideas scientific, unlike those of Smith and Ricardo.

 Nor can it be argued that Marx derived HM from Hegel; in fact (as Lenin himself half admitted) both he and Hegel were influenced by the Scottish Historical School (of Ferguson, Millar, Hume, Steuart, Robertson, Anderson, and Smith).
 [On this see Meek (1967b) and Wood (1998, 1999).
 Also see my comments here.]
-If anything, Hegel's work actually helped slow down the formation of Marx's scientific ideas, by mystifying them.
+If anything, Hegel's work actually helped slow down the formation of Marx's scientific ideas by mystifying them.

 Innocent Until Proven Guilty?

 Independently of this, it could be objected that this allegedly class-compromised background isn't sufficient to condemn DM.
 After all, it could be argued that the advancement of humanity has always been predicated on practices, concepts and theories developed by individuals freed from the need to toil each day to stay alive -- for example, the work and ideas of scientists, philosophers, mathematicians, technologists, and the like.
 Surely, this doesn't automatically impugn every idea drawn from outside the workers' movement.
 Neither does it mean that philosophical notions are in general of no use to revolutionaries.
-Indeed, denouncing certain beliefs just because they are alien to the working-class is inconsistent with key ideas found in HM itself.
-In that case, the fact that DM is based on Hegel's system doesn't automatically malign it, especially if the latter has been given a materialist make-over (as Marx himself argued), and has subsequently been tested in practice.
+Indeed, denouncing certain beliefs just because they are alien to the working-class is inconsistent with key ideas derived from HM itself.
+In that case, the fact that DM is based on Hegel's system doesn't automatically impugn it, especially if the latter has been given a materialist make-over (as Marx himself argued), and has subsequently been tested in practice.

-Furthermore, the origin of DM goes back many centuries, and is related in complex ways to the development of class society and thus of humanity in general.
+Furthermore, the origin of DM goes back many centuries, and is related in complex ways to the development of class society, and thus of humanity in general.
 Admittedly, that implicates this process in the formation of ideas representing the theoretical interests of former and current ruling-classes.
-But, even granting that, such ideas have also featured in the overall development of human knowledge -- indeed, many of these have been integral to the advancement of science itself.
+But, even granting that, these ideas have also featured in the overall development of human knowledge -- indeed, many of these have been integral to the advancement of science itself.
 Considerations like these do not compromise DM in any way; on the contrary, as Lenin noted, this complex set of connections (linking DM with the very best of human endeavour) constitutes one of its strengths.
 Dialectical thought is thus not only part of the theoretical maturing process of humanity, it is a vital component in its future development.